-- Blush, frost, and boysenberry are calm, romantic, and have rich fall colors for Bohemian weddings.
+- Blush, frost, and boysenberry are calm, and romantic, and have rich fall colors for Bohemian weddings.

-- Pineapple, charcoal grey, and Cardinal red is a bubbly plus laid back combo for industrial-chic weddings.
+- Pineapple, charcoal grey, and Cardinal red is a bubbly plus laid-back combos for industrial-chic weddings.

 - Hunter green, orange, and brown are luxurious, lush, and energetic for a country wedding theme.

-- For a nautical or beachy setting, hot maroon, cameo pink, and Aegean blue is the perfect combo.
+- For a nautical or beachy setting, hot maroon, cameo pink, and Aegean blue are the perfect combo.